Quantum Many-Body Scars and Hilbert Space Fragmentation: A Review of Exact Results: Hilbert Space Fragmentation and Krylov Subspaces

 where $\textrm{span}_t\{e^{-i H t}\ket{\psi_j}\} \equiv \textrm{span}\{\ket{\psi_j}, H\ket{\psi_j}, H^2\ket{\psi_j}, \cdots,\}$ denotes the subspace spanned by time-evolution of the state $\ket{\psi_j}$, and $K$ is the number of Krylov subspaces.
 Note that the $\ket{\psi_j}$'s in Eq.~(\ref{eq:Hilbertsplitting}) are chosen such that the subspaces $\mK_j$'s are distinct.
 As discussed in Sec.~\ref{subsec:ergodicitybreaking}, Hilbert space fragmentation referred to the phenomenon where the system possesses exponentially many Krylov subspaces, i.e. $K \sim \exp(L)$ for a system of size $L$.
 The decomposition of Eq.~(\ref{eq:Hilbertsplitting}) is trivial if $\ket{\psi_j}$'s are eigenstates of $H$, and is expected if the Hamiltonian $H$ possesses certain symmetries such that different $\ket{\psi_j}$'s in Eq.~(\ref{eq:Hilbertsplitting}) have different symmetry quantum numbers.
 However, the decomposition for fragmented systems is different in two ways.
-First, $\ket{\psi_j}$'s are typically always chosen to be product states, usually motivated by their more straightforward experimental preparation.
+First, $\ket{\psi_j}$'s are typically chosen to be product states, usually motivated by their more straightforward experimental preparation.
 For a non-integrable Hamiltonian, such a choice usually leads the subspace $\mK_j$ to be generically the \textit{full} Hilbert space after resolving symmetries of the system.
 However, the different Krylov subspaces $\mK_j$ in fragmented systems are not distinguished by quantum numbers corresponding to any obvious local symmetries of $H$.
-Second, for generic systems with conventional symmetries such as $\mathbb{Z}_2$, $U(1)$, or $SU(2)$, the number of Krylov subspaces $K$ either stays constant or grows polynomially with increasing system size, whereas it grows exponentially in fragmented systems~\cite{moudgalya2021hilbert}.
+Second, for generic systems with conventional symmetries such as $\mathbb{Z}_2$, $U(1)$, or $SU(2)$, the number of Krylov subspaces $K$ either stays constant or grows polynomially with increasing system size, whereas it grows exponentially in fragmented systems~\cite{sala2019ergodicity,khemani2019local,moudgalya2021hilbert}.
 Furthermore, the dimensions of the Krylov subspaces in fragmented systems typically have a wide range, from one-dimensional ``frozen" product states where all terms of Hamiltonian act trivially, to subspaces with exponentially large dimension that can be studied in terms of a Krylov-restricted effective Hamiltonian.
-Fragmentation was explicitly pointed out in the context of dipole-moment or center-or-mass conserving systems~\cite{pai2018localization, sala2019ergodicity, khemani2019local, moudgalya2019thermalization}, although similar phenomena have been discussed in several works~\cite{ritort2003glassy, bergholtz2005half, bergholtz2006one, olmos2010thermalization, sikora2011extended, nakamura2012exactly, gopalakrishnan2018facilitated, lan2018quantum, moudgalya2020quantum}.
-In Sec.~\ref{subsec:dipoleconservation} we discuss Hilbert space fragmentation in dipole-moment conserving systems and in Sec.~\ref{subsec:miscfrag} we survey some other models demonstrating this phenomenon.
-In Sec.~\ref{subsec:fragmentationdynamics}, we review results on the dynamics of fragmented systems.
+Fragmentation was explicitly pointed out in the context of dipole-moment or center-of-mass conserving systems~\cite{pai2018localization, sala2019ergodicity, khemani2019local, moudgalya2019thermalization}, although similar phenomena have been discussed in several works~\cite{ritort2003glassy, bergholtz2005half, bergholtz2006one, olmos2010thermalization, sikora2011extended, nakamura2012exactly, gopalakrishnan2018facilitated, lan2018quantum, moudgalya2020quantum}.
+In Sec.~\ref{subsec:dipoleconservation} we discuss a simple example of Hilbert space fragmentation in a dipole-moment conserving system, which illustrates several essential features of fragmented systems.
+In Secs.~\ref{subsec:miscfrag}, we survey some other models in the literature that demonstrate fragmentation and comment on some general features of fragmented systems.
+In Sec.~\ref{subsec:fragmentationdynamics}, we discuss the implications of fragmentation to dynamics and connections to QMBS.
+Finally, we dedicate Sec.~\ref{subsec:autocorr} to the discussion of autocorrelation functions, an important diagnostic in the context of fragmentation, and discuss its properties.